OrloDavid/NPP_Marlin_UDL_Language/README.md

 ## Features of My Notepad++ User Defined Language (Syntax Highlighting)

+This customization is tailored for the Marlin firmware to handle the Arduino/Wiring language and CPP, focusing primarily on Marlin code and the config files.
+Changes make finding things in the configs super easy.
+Reworked config files with section headers can be found [here](https://github.com/OrloDavid/NPP_Marlin_UDL_Language/tree/main/Better%20Marlin%20Configs).
+These files feature organized sections with easy-to-find headers, grouped similar items, child-like items for faster browsing, and sections organized by machine-specific details, kinematics, steppers, etc.

+The UDL features highlighted Define items, even when disabled, they are highlighted in a dimmer color.
+Multiline comments are a darker set of colors than the single line, allowing for faster skipping past well-known multi-line comments.
+Gcode has its own color scheme but may not work well if mixed within a comment.
+The open and close of `If` statements are highlighted, but this can sometimes be confused due to the use of `#ifdef`, `#elif`, `#ifndef`, `#if`, `else`, and their overlapping on closing brackets, which can confuse the UDL.
+This UDL has evolved over time to accommodate the looping/nested nature of the UDL language, looping through all options and nesting other options as needed, adding to the complexity.

 ### Compatibility
 - Works with various editors/UDLs, specifically designed for Notepad++